International-Slackline-Association/Rankings-Backend/README.md

 How to: [Installation Guide](https://serverless.com/framework/docs/providers/aws/guide/installation/)

+There are 2 environment stages, therefore you should have valid credentials for them.
+Checkout the `secrets.example.yml` under `serverless` folder.
+Replace the values with real ones

 > For deployment `aws-cli` should be installed and configured with `Profiles` needed in the `serverless.yml` file.
 To get your credentials contact to ISA.

 ### Running on local

+First, credentials are obtained from `.env` file.
+Replace the values in `.env.example` file with real ones depending on the stage you want to run (in `secrets.yml` you can see the stages)

 Install dependencies